NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

  sudo service nginx restart
 ```
 #### Self signed cert
+***Self sign cert don't work with the Windows client, you need a good cert for that client to work, please se further down in the Let's Encrypt section how you can get a free cert***
 I'm recommending you to use Let's Encrypts SSL but for some reason you might want to use Self signed.
 So here's how you do that.